Air India to proceed with Dreamliner purchases

-NEW DELHI (Reuters) - State-run Air India will push ahead with its purchase of 27 of Boeing Co’s 787 Dreamliner aircraft, India’s Aviation Minister Ajit Singh said on Tuesday, despite a heavy debt burden and a long-running dispute with the planemaker.
+NEW DELHI (Reuters) - State-run Air India AIN.UL will push ahead with its purchase of 27 of Boeing Co’s (BA.N) 787 Dreamliner aircraft, India’s Aviation Minister Ajit Singh said on Tuesday, despite a heavy debt burden and a long-running dispute with the plane maker.

 “It is a good plan for Air India,” said Ajit Singh, confirming that the Dreamliner order still stands.